-This is where I typically struggle, but I’m tired of the ever present reminder of chores left undone; watching the ring around the bathtub get darker and thicker, or feeling dirt and grit on the bottoms of my feet when cooking.
-The neglect and laziness is just not worth the burden of visual clutter.
+This is where I typically struggle, but I’m tired of the ever-present reminder of chores left undone; watching the ring around the bathtub get darker and thicker, or feeling dirt and grit on the bottoms of my feet when cooking.
+The neglect or laziness is just not worth the burden of visual clutter.

-- Sundays are a day of rest and rejuvenation, so that is when I like to refresh my home by refilling empties and emptying trash cans and laundry hampers.
+- In my routine, Sundays are a day of rest and rejuvenation, so that is when I like to refresh my home by refilling empties, emptying trash cans and sorting laundry.